Century Center

 No analysis available

-Security guard service is strongly supported across the listings, with many remarks explicitly stating '24-hour security,' 'security guards,' or '24-hour front desk and security.'
-The evidence is consistent across multiple agents and does not look like a one-off copy-paste error.
-This remains a clear building-level amenity.
+Security guard service is strongly supported across the listings, with many remarks explicitly mentioning '24-hour security,' '24 hr security,' 'security guards,' or 'secured building.'
+The evidence appears consistent across multiple agents rather than a single copy-paste source, and it aligns with the current MLS amenity flag.

 No analysis available